haveno-dex/haveno-docs/docs/the-project/payment_methods/Nequi.md

 When the offer is confirmed Haveno will provide with the XMR Buyer with your Nequi details for you to complete the payment.
 They should send payment at their first opportunity and confirm they have done so in Haveno by clicking 'payment started'.

 Once you receive payment from the XMR Buyer you should confirm payment has been received in Haveno.
 One you have done this the XMR Buyer will receive their funds and you will receive your security deposit back.

+!!! warning
-**Warning**, please checked that the payment received matches the pone number provided in the XMR Buyer's Haveno account.
+    Please checked that the payment received matches the pone number provided in the XMR Buyer's Haveno account.

 When users set up a Nequi account payment limits are set to a maximum of ~ 7,000,000 COP that can be sent per month.